 Keep this page open, since you'll need both the Base URL and the SCIM token to configure the custom application in Entra ID, and open your custom application in Entra ID.

-Next, you'll need to open Microsoft Entra ID and configure your custom application.
+Next, open Microsoft Entra ID to configure your custom application.

 Under your custom Greenhouse Recruiting tile, click Provisioning on the left side of the Applications page.

-Click + New configuration and select Automatic.
 Under Admin Credentials, enter Base URL from the Greenhouse Recruiting SCIM configuration page in the Tenant URL field.
-Then, enter the token you generated in the Token field
+Then, enter the token you generated in the Token field.

 Click Test connection to ensure the credentials are correct